Raspurrin/so_long/README.md

 For now I want to focus on my other projects but at some point I want to improve this game a little:

-- Make certain it runs on different platforms and if not adjust makefile accordingly.
+- Make certain it runs on different platforms.
 - Clean up my code.
 If you have any suggestions for this, don't hesistate to tell me, I would love to hear feedback!
-- Fix the collision regarding the platforms and the left wall and making it more precise in general.
+- Fix the collision.
-- Make the background and ending message truly dynamic and scalable.
+- Make the background and ending messages dynamic and scalable.
+- Timer with decreasing visibility.
 - Create a menu where you can change the game settings and a pause option.
 - Make different levels.
 - A scoreboard.